-ELLISVILLE, Miss., June 26. -(Special.)-As four o'clock ap-proaches John Hartfield, assailant of the Ellisville white girl. is being carefully guarded in the office of Dr. Carter of this city.
-The wounded regro has confessed and seems very nervous, everyhody can see him.
+ELLISVILLE, Miss., June 26, -(Special.)-As four o'clock approaches John Hartfield, assailant of the Ellisville white girl, is being carefully guarded in the office of Dr. Carter of this city.

+The wounded regro has con-

+fessed and seems very nervous.